GST Return Filing

 Dedicated GST Advisor

-A relationship manager with experience in the sector that you operate in will guide you through the process of GST registration and filings.
+A relationship manager with experience in the sector that you operate in will guide you through the process of GST registration and filing.
 They will help with specific tasks such as uploading invoices and also ensure that your filing is taken care of on time.

 Reminder to file GST returns

 Our platform ensures that you get timely reminders well in advance of the deadline beyond which penalty will be applicable.
-In addition to this, your GST advisor will also remind you periodically so that no deadlines are missed.
+In addition to this, your GST advisor will remind you periodically so that no deadlines are missed.

 Monthly GST Status reports

-Monthly reports detailing the status of GST return filing including GSTR- 3B and the way forward will be shared with the clients by the GST advisors.
+Monthly reports detailing the status of GST return filing, including GSTR- 3B and the way forward, will be shared with the clients by the GST advisors.

 GST returns by LEDGERS